Food law inspections

 Food hygiene information scheme

-To check if a food business passed their last hygiene inspection, look for the Food hygiene information scheme PASS sign:
+To check if a food business passed their last hygiene inspection.
+Look for the Food hygiene information scheme PASS sign:

-Search for individual business food hygiene ratings.
+Search for business food hygiene ratings

 UK Ratings Data

-The data is held on behalf of local authorities participating in either the Food Standards Agency's:
+Data is held on behalf of local authorities participating in either the Food Standards Agency's:

-- national Food Hygiene Rating Scheme (FHRS) in England, Northern Ireland and Wales, or
+• national Food Hygiene Rating Scheme (FHRS) in England, Northern Ireland and Wales, or

-- the Food Hygiene Information Scheme (FHIS) in Scotland
+• the Food Hygiene Information Scheme (FHIS) in Scotland

 Data is only available for local authority areas running either of these schemes.
-View a list of local authorities running the FHRS or FHIS
+View a list of local authorities running the FHRS or FHIS.

-Please follow the terms and conditions contained within the Download Ratings Data | Food Standards Agency
+Please follow the terms and conditions contained within the Download Ratings Data | Food Standards Agency.

 Frequency of inspections

-- Food Safety Practices
+• Food Safety practices

-- Food Information (labelling, advertising and presentation)
+• food information (labelling, advertising and presentation)

-- Food Safety Management System performance
+• Food Safety Management System performance

-- The level of confidence in management
+• level of confidence in management

 In addition to the use of average scores to determine the inspection frequency, businesses with serious breaches will receive another inspection within one month, where they score 5 in any of the above categories.